Kamy

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is extremely concise, with the main action first and additional information second.
-Every word earns its place, and there is no superfluous content.
+The description is two short sentences, front-loaded with the essential action and resource.
+Every word earns its place, and there is no redundancy or filler.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.